Pimpest/Fractals3D-OpenGL/README.md

 ## Building

-The project requires Cmake and GCC/MinGW(you can probably use other compilers too, but you might run into issues when debugging)
+The project requires Cmake and GCC/MinGW(you can probably use other compilers too, but you might run into issues when debugging).
 For compiling on linux X11 development(or xkbcommon for wayland) packages are also required